Basics of Solar Power Systems and How to Choose Panels, Inverters, and Batteries

 The electrical energy generated from solar panels is direct current (DC).
-To be usable in households, a device is needed that converts the current and handles load compensation.
-An inverter is an electronic device that converts direct current to alternating current, or vice versa, to match the requirements of electrical appliances.
-In this article, I will only go into detail about the type of inverter used to convert electricity for home use.
+To use it in a household, you need a device that converts the current and compensates the load.
+An inverter is an electronic device that converts direct current into alternating current, or vice versa, to suit electrical appliances.
+In this article I will only go into detail about the type of inverter used to convert electricity for home use.

-Depending on the type of solar power system (grid-tied, off-grid, or hybrid), different types of inverters are used: On-Grid Inverter, Off-Grid Inverter, and Hybrid Inverter.
+Depending on the solar power system (grid-tied, off-grid, or hybrid), different types of inverters are used: On-Grid Inverter, Off-Grid Inverter, and Hybrid Inverter.

-What is the difference between an On-Grid Inverter (load-following) and a Hybrid Inverter (with batteries)?
+What is the difference between an On-Grid Inverter (load-following) and a Hybrid Inverter (with battery)?

-A grid-tied solar power system uses an On-Grid inverter to synchronize with the national grid, so the grid must be present for the system to operate.
-In addition, during a power outage, the system will automatically shut down to ensure the safety of personnel performing maintenance/repairs on the grid.
-Meanwhile, a grid-tied solar system with energy storage that uses a Hybrid Inverter will operate continuously: when the grid is available, the system works like a grid-tied system; when the grid fails, the system operates like an off-grid system.
+A grid-tied solar system uses an On-Grid inverter to synchronize with the national grid, so it must have grid electricity available in order to operate.
+In addition, when there is a power outage, the system will automatically shut down to ensure the safety of grid maintenance/repair workers.
+Meanwhile, a grid-tied solar system with storage that uses a Hybrid Inverter will operate continuously: when grid power is available, the system works like a grid-tied system; when the power goes out, it operates like an off-grid system.

-There is also another device in the system called a meter, which takes on the task of distributing DC power so as to prevent electricity from the solar system from being fed back into the grid.
-At the time I am writing this, EVN no longer prohibits feeding power back into the grid, but before that it was mandatory to install this device or you would be fined.
+There is also another device in the system called a meter, which is responsible for distributing DC power to prevent electricity from the solar array from being fed back into the grid.
+At the time I’m writing this, EVN no longer bans feeding power back to the grid, but previously you were required to install this device, otherwise you would be fined.

-I will also have a more detailed article on which type of inverter to choose, or on popular inverter brands.
-Because depending on your needs, you should invest differently, as the cost of an inverter that supports hybrid functionality is much higher and its components are also more complex to repair.
+I will also have a more detailed article on which type of inverter you should choose, or on popular inverter brands.
+Because depending on your needs you should invest differently, as the cost of an inverter that supports hybrid mode is much higher and its components are also more complex to repair.

-Solar panels come in many sizes and capacities – when should you choose which type?
+Solar panels come in many sizes and power ratings – when should you choose which type?

 On the market there are many brands, sizes, and power ratings.
 The panel technologies also vary.
-Besides the common sizes as shown in the illustration, there are much smaller panels as well; however, I do not recommend buying panels under 300W, as it relates to the total system capacity.
+In addition to the common sizes shown in the illustration, there are much smaller sizes; however, I don’t recommend buying types under 300W because of issues related to total system capacity.

-For example, if you install 10 panels of 560W each and one stormy day hail breaks one panel, your whole system temporarily stops working.
-If at that point you remove the broken panel from the series string, the total capacity will drop a bit, but if you do not understand this and you go buy a 450W panel to replace it in the string, then the entire system will be limited to a maximum capacity of 450W.
-That is the simple way to understand it.
+For example, if you install ten 560W panels and on a bad day a hailstorm breaks one panel, your whole system will temporarily stop working.
+If at that point you remove the broken panel and re‑wire the string, the total capacity will drop a bit, but if you don’t understand and go buy a 450W panel to replace it, the whole system will then be limited to a maximum of 450W.
+That’s the simple way to understand it.

-“There are many types of solar panels imported from China at very cheap prices on the market, even though they are labeled Technology in Germany, in USA, in Japan… but most of them are assembled from rejected cells (low-grade cells) with high crack rates and non-uniformity when scanned by EL testing.
-After being used for a period from 1 to a few years, they are prone to voltage loss and thus their lifespan quickly decreases because the internal cracks expand under heat (since the cells in a solar panel are connected in series, so if one cell fails, the whole panel is considered failed).”
+“There are many types of solar panels imported from China that are very cheap on the market, even though they are labeled Technology in Germany, in USA, in Japan… but most of them are assembled from discarded cells (rejected cells) that have a high rate of cracks and are non‑uniform when scanned with an EL machine.
+After being used for a period from one to several years, they easily suffer from voltage loss, and thus their lifespan decreases rapidly because the cracks inside expand under heat (since the cells in a solar panel are wired in series, one damaged cell means the whole panel is damaged).”

-So it does not mean that the bigger the panel, the better.
+So it doesn’t mean the bigger the panel, the better.
 You should choose panels based on the actual available installation area and your potential for future expansion.
-With smaller panels, if one fails and you need to replace the whole panel, the replacement cost is also lower.
+With smaller panels, if one is damaged and needs replacement, the cost of replacing an entire panel is also lower.

 Solar panels also come in many types with different technologies